Originally written January 2018. Updated January 2020.

 To start, you will need a ring mold and resin.
 For this project, I’m using a clear silicone statement ring mold and Resin Obsession super clear resin.
 Since the band of this mold is only a couple of millimeters thick, the super clear resin is the best choice for this project.
 It mixes in a thin viscosity, so it will be easier to get into the band portion of the ring.
 A thick resin may not go into the band easily, especially bubble free.

+Add the gold leaf.
 The gold leaf I used I originally purchased in sheets.
 I tore it with my fingers into smaller pieces, then added it to the resin.

 Note to self: I ended up adding more gold leaf than I intended to.
 Instead of pouring the gold leaf into the resin, I should have sprinkled it in with my fingers.
 It all came out as one big clump.